-Linear Equations in One Variable: SAT Practice Questions & Study Guide
+Linear Equations in One Variable: Practice Questions & Study Guide

 Solving equations with a single unknown, from simple one-step problems to multi-step equations with fractions and parentheses.

-Understanding Linear Equations in One Variable on the SAT
+Understanding Linear Equations in One Variable

 A linear equation in one variable is any equation that can be written in the form ax + b = c, where x is the unknown and a, b, c are constants with a ≠ 0.
 The goal is always to isolate x on one side by performing the same operation to both sides—a principle called the balance property of equality.
-On the Digital SAT, these equations range from single-step problems (x + 7 = 15) to multi-step problems involving distribution, combining like terms, and fractions.
+On the test, these equations range from single-step problems (x + 7 = 15) to multi-step problems involving distribution, combining like terms, and fractions.

 The most important skill to develop is systematic, ordered solving: distribute first, combine like terms on each side, then move variable terms to one side and constants to the other.
 Students who skip steps or try to do too much in one line introduce errors that are hard to find.
 Writing out each step clearly is not slow—it is accurate, and accuracy is what moves your score.

-A significant portion of SAT linear equation questions are word problems where you must first write the equation, then solve it.
+A significant portion of linear equation questions are word problems where you must first write the equation, then solve it.
 These test whether you can translate phrases like 'three more than twice a number' into 2x + 3 or 'the total cost of n items at $4 each plus a $10 fee' into 4n + 10.
 Practice reading word problems carefully and labeling exactly what your variable represents before writing anything.

-The Digital SAT also tests equations that have no solution (a contradiction like 3 = 7) or infinitely many solutions (an identity like 2x + 4 = 2(x + 2)).
+The test also tests equations that have no solution (a contradiction like 3 = 7) or infinitely many solutions (an identity like 2x + 4 = 2(x + 2)).
 These require you to recognize when the variable drops out and what the remaining constant statement means.
 No solution means the equation is never true; infinitely many means it is always true.

 Key Rules & Formulas

-Memorize these rules — they come up directly in SAT questions.
+Memorize these rules — they come up directly in practice questions.

 Whatever you do to one side of an equation, do to the other side.